estebansep1/PongGame/README.md

 # Game of Pong

 ## Instructions
+- To play the game, you need two players.
+Each player controls one paddle using the following keys:
 - Player 1 (blue paddle): Use the 'W' key to move the paddle up.
 Use the 'S' key to move it down.
 - Player 2 (red paddle): Use the up arrow key to move the paddle up.
 Use the down arrow key to move it down.
 - Score points by making the ball pass the opponent's paddle.